edefalque/signalk-stripcharts/README.md

 It seems to also work fine on:
 - Windows 10 with Edge 18362 and with Firefox-ESR 68.6.0esr
 - Raspbian with Firefox-ESR 52.9.0
+- Androïd with Chrome 78.0.3904.108 (on mobile phone, it is recommended to display one chart only)

 Recent non-ESR versions of Firefox show some svg rendition problems.

-## CPU requirements
+## CPU and memory requirements

-On a Raspberry Pi 3B+ with Chromium: a burst of approximately 20% cpu consumption is observed when the charts are refreshed (typically every 4 seconds for a 10 minute timeWindow, or every 10 seconds for a 2 hour timeWindow).
-This is only when the window tab is visible and "playing".
+On a Raspberry Pi 3B+ with Chromium: a short burst of approximately 50% cpu consumption is observed when 2 charts corresponding to 6 paths are refreshed on the window (typically every 4 seconds for 10 minute timeWindow charts, or every 10 seconds for 2 hour timeWindow charts); this is only when the window tab is visible and "playing".
+Augment avgInterval and/or intervalsPerRefresh if you want to reduce the frequency of those bursts.
+Between refreshing bursts, managing the data collection and aggregation for 10 charts, each with approximately 3 paths, takes less than 1% CPU.
+For the same amount of charts and paths, memory footprint is about between 40K and 60K at all time.

 ## Troubleshooting